• Mail

 (object puncturing sewer line creating an obstruction and waste leak into the yard)

-We now have the equipment and the know-how to provide all kinds of inspections that might be needed including pool and spa, well and septic, duct and sewer scoping, Indoor Air Quality test, and more.
-Check out our website, look at our sample reports, then give us a call to schedule your Home Inspection.
-We would love the opportunity to exceed your expectations.
+We now have the equipment to provide all kinds of inspections(cover all the bases) that you may need for your inspection.
+These include pool and spa, well and septic, duct and sewer scoping, Indoor Air Quality test, and more.

 Most Common Home Inspection Findings in Oklahoma

-February 29, 2020/0 Comments/in Home Inspections /by Spectora
+February 29, 2020/0 Comments/in Home Inspections/by Spectora

 Read more